s2t2/pegasus-notes/README.md

 >
 >Compatible with macOS 11 and higher.
 Note: During installation, also install System Extensions.

-After you have downloaded and installed the VPN, use the "GlobalProtect" program, and enter the portal address.
-Then sign in with your GW microsoft account only to see that apparently your account is blocked due to too many sign in attempts.
-Come back another day.
+After you have downloaded and installed the VPN, you may need to give access to it via the Security and Privacy settings.

+To use the VPN, launch the "GlobalProtect" program, and enter the portal address.
+Then sign in with your GW microsoft account (net_id@gwu.edu).

+TBD -  apparently my account is blocked due to too many sign in attempts.
+Need to try again.

 TBD - login success not yet acheived via VPN.